ajschumacher/ajschumacher.github.io/drafts/large_scale_3/index.md

-not only the performance is bad but it also takes a very long time to give you a bad answer chop off the last layer of the convolutional net and train an SVM on it SVM has a compinatorial discrete choice issue
+not only the performance is bad but it also takes a very long time to give you a bad answer chop off the last layer of the convolutional net and train an SVM on it SVM has a combinatorial discrete choice issue

 re-show couple slides from last time...
 - consider: why not squeeze down axis in the not-steep loss-function direction?